Nine Good Reasons for Studying and Learning a Foreign Language

-A knowledge of French, German, and Russian will be of great assistance for any Ph.D candidate doing research in one of the sciences such as chemistry, physics, biology, or biochemistry.
-My limited knowledge of German is also proving helpful in my genealogy research as I examine old German census and military records.
+A knowledge of French, German, and Russian will be of great assistance for any Ph.D. candidate researching one of the sciences such as chemistry, physics, biology, or biochemistry.
+My limited knowledge of German is also proving helpful in my genealogy research as I examine the old German census and military records.

 The Chance to Become Bilingual or Multilingual

 I would strongly recommend that if the environment is available, young children should have the chance to learn one or more foreign languages before the age of five.
 At that age, a child has internalized all phonetics and basic grammar patterns of a language for communication.
 In Thailand, there are stories about kids at the age of six able to speak fluent Thai, Chinese Mandarin, and English.
 If a child is bilingual or multilingual, it will open up so many opportunities in education.